Yakoyaner: Duties

 The responsibilities of the clan mother within the broader Haudenosaunee clan system were developed out of the Great Law of Peace (Mohawk: Kaianere'kó:wa), or Gayanashagowa.

 The clan mother's general obligation is to supervise the clan's interests.
 They also have specific economic duties, such as monitoring the public treasury.
 The Yakoyaner also has several duties related to her clan and the law, specifically concerning family continuity.
 She is responsible for maintaining the order of the clan's family names.
 She is consulted alongside other women in naming a new child–ensuring that no child takes on the name of a living person.
 The clan mothers are also responsible for "adopting" or requickening new members into their families.
 Adoption is codified within the legal provisions of the Great Law, and can apply to the adoption of individuals, groups, and entire nations into clans and nations under the Haudenosaunee Confederacy.
 In times of war, Yakoyaners were allowed to integrate prisoners or refugees into their family systems to replace deceased relatives–to expand the territory and population and fulfill roles within the community.

 In addition, the clan mother's work focuses on observing the chiefs in the council and providing guidance when they do not perform their duties or forget the importance of the work.
 Yakoyaners represented the interests of their clan by selecting a chief to speak on their behalf at the Confederacy council.
 Yakoyaners also had the authority to oust a chief if he led insufficiently.
 Their responsibility extends to ensuring that the chiefs' mental, physical, and spiritual welfare is fulfilled by feeding the chiefs in council.
 Women had domain over the gardens and were the economic source of their community, and thus preparing meals for the council was a reminder of their monetary authority.
-Most importantly, like the chief, the Yakoyaners also serve as mentors to provide harmony by counseling families and ensuring the children are safe and healthy.
+Most importantly, like the chief, the Yakoyaners also serve as mentors to provide harmony by counselling families and ensuring the children are safe and healthy.

 Another responsibility of the clan mother is relaying the Creation Story to her community, particularly to the youth.
-This is done with the intention of rooting them in tradition and culture, and encouraging them to be involved with the community.The yakoyaner telling the Creation Story with this intention encultures individuals into Haudenosaunee customs and values, ensuring they are passed along to the next generation.
+This is done with the intention of rooting them in tradition and culture, and encouraging them to be involved with the community.
+The Yakoyaner telling the Creation Story with this intention encultures individuals into Haudenosaunee customs and values, ensuring they are passed along to the next generation.

 Qualifications

-To qualify for the role of yakoyaner, one must be married to someone of an opposite clan, know the language of her corresponding nation, and have daughters.
+To qualify for the role of Yakoyaner, one must be married to someone of an opposite clan, know the language of her corresponding nation, and have daughters.
 Daughters of former clan mothers cannot uphold this title without meeting these requirements, even though they may be qualified through direct inheritance.